JONSASSE/432-2018/slides/class19/README.md

 ### Key Materials

 - The [slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class19) are posted.
 We got through slide 31.
 The `medicare.csv` data are now up, as well.
+    - On 2018-04-04 I corrected an error in the specification of the *p* value for the overdispersion test in slides 38-39.
 - The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class19) are now posted, too.

 Today's class will address: